Charm quark evolution in the early stages of heavy-ion collisions: Charm quark evolution within a multi-stage model

 As the charm spatial and momentum profile is stochastically sampled, we use the same background IP-Glasma event for multiple charm events.
 For each IP-Glasma event, we sample twenty-five thousand charm events in the 0-10\% centrality bin and fifty thousand charm events in the 30-50\% centrality bin.

 We implement a formation time of $\tau_F = 1/m_c$ in the charm quark's rest frame.
+Here $m_c$ is the mass of a charm quark.
 Charm quarks are allowed to interact with the medium only after their formation time has passed.
 Before the formation time is reached, charm quarks/anti-quarks are bound to their original partner via a Cornell potential \cite{PhysRevD.17.3090}.
 We will study the effect of varying the formation time below.
 Charm quark positions in the background medium at midrapidity for a single event are shown in Fig.\,\ref{fig1}.